William P. Alford: Personal life

 Professor Alford is married to Dr. Yuanyuan Shen, a lawyer, and an Associate in Research at the Fairbank Center for the East Asian Research of Harvard University since 1991.
-She is a graduate of People's University of China (now Renmin University of China) in Beijing (LLB, 1983; LLM, 1986), Harvard Law School (LLM, 1988), and the University of Wisconsin (SJD [Ph.D.], 1998).
+She is a graduate of People's University of China (now Renmin University of China) in Beijing (LLB, 1983; LLM, 1986), Harvard Law School (LLM, 1988), and the University of Wisconsin (SJD, 1998).
 Her father was Shen Zulun, a governor of Zhejiang Province in China.

 Alford and his wife Dr. Shen have two children, Daniel Alford, a lawyer, and Benjamin Alford, a teacher and educator.

-Professor William Alford and his family reside in Belmont, Massachusetts.
-He is known for his perfect order at New York's "Cafe China."
+Alford and his family reside in Belmont, Massachusetts.